 (5) If, under this Act, the exercise of a power by the Commissioner is dependent on his opinion, belief or state of mind in relation to a matter and the power has been delegated under this section, the power may be exercised by the delegate on the opinion, belief or state of mind of the delegate in relation to the matter.

-[Section 39 amended by No. 44 of 1995 s.
+[Section 39 amended: No. 44 of 1995 s.
 14.]

 40. Civil liability of persons acting under this Act